antaldaniel/reprex/content/project/openproductions/index.md

 ## Standardisation layer

 In some industries, the predecessor of `CSRD` (the Non-Financial Disclosure Directive) and the global standardisation of the GRI and GHG sustainability standards create solid experiences with integrated financial and sustainability reporting; this is not the case in the film, television and video industry or the music part of the audiovisual sectors.
-Introducing the industry-agnostic `E1`-`E5`, `S1`-`S4` and `G1` standards, which go way beyond the expectations of current CO2 calculators and other practices, will be a massive step for the industry in 2024/2025.
+Introducing the industry-agnostic `E1`-`E5`, `S1`-`S4` and `G1` standards, which go way beyond the expectations of current CO₂ calculators and other practices, will be a massive step for the industry in 2024/2025.
 We see that it was a wise move on behalf of the European Commission to delay the standardisation of further industry-specific standards.

-We are inviting various representative bodies of the audiovisual sector, for example, EFAD, [DAE](https://dae-europe.org/), and the European Audiovisual Observatory, to make a joint effort to create the necessary knowledge models databases and systematically review evidence of the introduction of the industry-specific ESRS (at the same time with other service industries) and make a joint action plan to participate in EFRAG's industry-specific standardisation later.
+We are inviting various representative bodies of the audiovisual sector, for example, EFAD, [DAE](https://dae-europe.org/) to make a joint effort to create the necessary knowledge models databases and systematically review evidence of the introduction of the industry-specific ESRS (at the same time with other service industries) and make a joint action plan to participate in EFRAG's industry-specific standardisation later.